qiskit-community/qiskit-ionq/docs/guides/access.rst

 IonQ API Access
 ===============

-If you would like to use IonQ as a Qiskit provider, please contact sales@ionq.co to request more information about gaining access to the IonQ API.
+If you would like to use IonQ as a Qiskit provider, please create an account at https://cloud.ionq.com/ and generate a key from API Keys under your profile.